heig-vd-dai-course/heig-vd-dai-course/02-git-github-and-markdown/README.md

 Files can be **ignored** by Git.
 This is done by creating a `.gitignore` file at the root of the repository.
 This allows to avoid committing files that should not be committed, such as IDE configuration files.

+---

+**Hooks** can be used to run scripts before or after certain actions.
+For example, a pre-commit hook can be used to run tests before committing changes.

+The most important Git Hooks are the following:

+- `pre-commit`: run before committing changes
+- `post-commit`: run after committing changes
+- `pre-push`: run before pushing changes
+- `post-push`: run after pushing changes
+- `post-merge`: run after merging changes

 #### Summary

 - Git is a distributed VCS